MicrosoftDocs/visualstudio-docs/mac/building-asp-net-core.md

     ![](media/netcore-image27.png)

 17. Return to the browser window to see the updated text.
-Note that this change could be done at any time and didn't necessarily require a debugger breakpoint.
+This change could be done at any time and didn't necessarily require a debugger breakpoint.
 Refresh the browser if you don't see the change reflected immediately.

     ![](media/netcore-image28.png)

 18. Close the test browser window and application console.
 This will stop debugging as well.

-## Task 5: Reviewing application startup configuration
+## Task 5: Application startup configuration

 1. From **Solution Explorer**, open **Startup.cs**.
 You may notice some red squiggles initially as NuGet packages are being restored in the background and the Roslyn compiler is building a complete picture of the project dependencies.

     ![](media/netcore-image29.png)

 2. Locate the **Startup** method.
-This section defines the initial configuration for the application and is very densely packed.
+This section defines the initial configuration for the application and is densely packed.
 Let's break it down.

     ![](media/netcore-image30.png)